CleanCut/green/README.md

 Basic Usage
 ===========

+See some (hopefully) passing tests:

+    green -v green.tests

+See all the different kinds of failures, errors, etc. that could occur:

+    green -v green.examples

 To use Green with existing Python unit tests, just run `green` in the home directory of your project.
 (To make it easier on developers with multiple versions of Python installed, we also install greenX and green-X.Y, where X is